Licensing Guides

 Is a license required for electricians in Alabama?
 Yes.

-To perform electrical work in the state of Alabama, both electrical journeymen and electrician contractors must hold an Alabama electrical license by the Alabama Electrical Contractors Board.
+Electrical journeymen and electrician contractors must hold an Alabama electrical license issued by the Alabama Electrical Contractors Board.
 Electrician apprentices and helpers do not need a license to start working, but may need to pass an aptitude test to get hired.

 You must be at least 18 years of age with a high school diploma or GED.
 In some cases, a passing grade in algebra classes is required, along with a driver’s license and reliable transportation.

-Find an electrician willing to mentor you, pass an aptitude test, and complete an interview to be accepted for an apprenticeship.
+Find an electrician mentor, pass an aptitude test, and complete an interview to be accepted for an apprenticeship.

 Get work experience under the supervision of a licensed electrical contractor.